edreeseg/Souper-Stocker/README.md

   - Locations: Contains components related to the volunteer page, for use primarily by volunteer accounts.

 - Redux: Files related to the management of state within the Redux store are kept within the Redux directory.
 This directory includes both an Action and a Reducer sub-directory, to make navigation of action-creators and reducers as simple as possible.

+## Contributions:

+- We're happy to accept contributions from anyone seeking to improve our application.

+  - If you'd like to contribute by assisting in fixing an existing problem, please fork and clone the repository as detailed above.
+When submitting pull requests, please be thorough in explaining your reasoning for any changes, and what benefit you believe this change brings.
+  - If you notice a bug or issue with the application during use, please feel free to raise an issue to be address on the main repository.
+Select the `issues` tab on the repository, [here](https://github.com/soup-build-week-pt-project/soup-front-end/issues), and press the `New Issue` button.
+Please, once again, be thorough in describing the issue, and explain what steps can be taken to replicate it.